-Comprised of 8.5 miles of continuous and primarily off-street bikeways, the Downtown Loop will encompass more than a dozen neighborhoods and connect to the Orlando Urban Trail, Gertrude’s Walk, Lake Underhill Path, Bumby Path and Cady Way Trail.
+The Downtown Loop is a multiuse trail project, that when finished, will create a 8.5 mile loop through the greater downtown Orlando area and will provide residents with a car-free option to access shopping, dining, entertainment, parks, offices and services.
+Made up of primarily off-street bikeways, the Downtown Loop will encompass more than a dozen neighborhoods and connect to the Orlando Urban Trail, Gertrude’s Walk, Lake Underhill Path, Bumby Path and Cady Way Trail.

-Orlando Urban Trail Gap Project– completes the segment between the Colonial Drive Overpass at Orange Avenue and Magnolia Avenue at Weber Street
+Orlando Urban Trail Gap Project– completed the segment between the Colonial Drive Overpass at Orange Avenue and Magnolia Avenue at Weber Street

-Gertrude’s Walk Phase 4 Project – completes the segment along Gertrude’s Walk from Livingston Street to Jefferson Street
+Gertrude’s Walk Phase 4 Project – completed the segment along Gertrude’s Walk from Livingston Street to Jefferson Street

-Downtown Connector Trail – completes the segment from Summerlin Avenue to the Lake Underhill Path, on the south side of Anderson Street
+Downtown Connector Trail – completed the segment from Summerlin Avenue to the Lake Underhill Path, on the south side of Anderson Street